If you have COVID-19:

-Some people do not have enough space in their home to be fully separated from others if they become infected with COVID-19.
-They are taking care of someone else they live with, for example, a parent with young children, or helping someone who has mobility challenges.
+Some people don't have enough space in their home to be fully separated from others if they become infected with COVID-19.
+For example, people who are taking care of someone else in their home, a parent or guardian with young children, or people who care for someone with mobility challenges.

-In these situations, people may choose to isolate as a household bubble.
+In these situations, people who are infected may choose to isolate as a household bubble.

-If you are isolating in a household bubble, everyone who lives with you should stay at home for the required isolation period.
+If you are isolating in a household bubble, it is recommended that everyone who lives with you stay at home for the isolation period.
+The recommended isolation periods are:

-- This means 10 days of isolation starting from the day the 1st person in your home became infected or tested positive (but aren’t sick).
+- 7 days of isolation starting on the day the 1st person in your home is infected (with symptoms), or tests positive (without symptoms).

 Isolation can be long if there are many people in your home, and one person passes the infection to another, and then another.

 - Practice physical distancing as much as possible between people who are infected and people who are not.